shaoguangleo/difx-svn2git-try5/sites/Haystack/ehtc/Readme-Cycle5.txt

 casa --nologger --nologfile -c $DIFXROOT/share/polconvert/DPFU_scanner.py
 # when you are done with this remove it as, DPFU_scanner expects only one
 rm $pcal.APP.artifacts

-# Review README.DRIVEPOLCONVERT: it may specify something other than 'v8'
-# which is the value passed as the -q argument to drivepolconvert.py
-# via the opts='...' assignment above.
-Make sure you have this right.
-echo -n 'CHECK: ' $opts '== ' ; cat $pcal.README.DRIVEPOLCONVERT

 # pull in the experiment codes
 cp -p $ehtc/ehtc-template.codes $exp.codes